 Interest and demand for mobile devices–from tablets to e-readers and smartphones–has soared in recent years.
-And the trend is no different for seniors.
+And the trend is no different for older adults.

 Tablets have become increasingly popular at Twin Lakes Senior Living Community and residents help each other learn to use them.
 Retired University of Cincinnati English Professor and avid tablet user Carol Robinson, has seen a growing interest and usage among residents.
 “They will catch me in the rotunda, in the hallways.
 They have lots of questions and want to learn more,” she says.